Dema1348/ubuntu_16.04_nodejs_server_setup/README.md

 **It might take some time (even hours) for the DNS servers to point to your server**

-This has been tested to work on Ubuntu 16.04

 ## What is Being Installed
 Node.js, npm, build essentials, git, nginx, letsencrypt, pm2 (via npm)